mmore500/mmore500.github.io/blog_professional/_posts/2019-12-16-depo-consensus.md

 * What if we use different types of tags besides bitstrings?
 * What if we use different tag-matching metrics?
-* What if match(es) were returned based on a match score cutoff?
+* What if match(es) were returned based on a match distance cutoff?
 * What if tags were returned probabilistically based on match quality?
 * What if tag-matching could be adjusted (e.g., "regulated") at runtime?